 These donations include cash, healthcare equipment or supplies, relief goods and water, use of a property (real or personal).
 Any donations solely or exclusively to fight COVID-19 can be claimed as deductions.
-Donations of any kind will not be subject to VAT, however, any input VAT to such donated item can be deducted from the output tax.
+Contributions of any kind will not be subject to VAT; however, any input VAT to such donated item can be deducted from the output tax.

-This RA exempts Documentary Stamp Tax (DST) those who are extending credits including those micro-lending and those who obtained from pawnshops (RR 8-2020).
+This RA exempts Documentary Stamp Tax (DST) for extending credits, including those micro-lending and those obtained from pawnshops (RR 8-2020).

 Requisites for Deductions

-1. To claim the deductions to the gross income, the donor must donate to these following organizations or agencies as a recipient.
+1. To claim the deductions to the gross income, the donor must donate to the following organisations or agencies as a recipient.

-- National Government or any entity created by any of its agencies which is not profit, or to any political subdivision including a fully-owned government corporation must be one of those recipients.
+- National Government or any entity created by any of its agencies that does not profit or any political subdivision, including a fully-owned government corporation, must be one of those recipients.

-- Accredited non-stock, non-profit educational and or charitable, religious cultural or social welfare corporation, institution, foundation, non-government organization, trust, or philanthropic organization.
+- They are accredited non-stock, non-profit educational and or charitable, religious, cultural or social welfare corporation, institution, foundation, non-government organisation, trust, or philanthropic organisation.

-2. Secure needed documents during.
-To the recipient must have the deed of donations or certificate of donations using the BIR form 2322.
+2. Secure needed documents.
+The recipient must have the deed of donations or certificate of offerings using the BIR form 2322.
 A donor must have these documents.

 - First, Sworn Certification.
 President or authorized person who executed this document.
-The details must include the name of the done, date of donation, the amount, or value.
-In addition, it should also include that this donation is to fight COVID-19.
+The details must include the name of the done, date of donation, the amount or value.
+In addition, it should also have that this donation is to fight COVID-19.